Turriff: History

-Turriff was notable as the scene of the very first engagements of the Wars of the Three Kingdoms (1639–51).
+Turriff was notable as the scene of the first engagements of the Wars of the Three Kingdoms (1639–51).
 Early in 1639, the Marquis of Huntly assembled his forces here, and thereafter went to Kintore in lower Aberdeenshire, eventually marching from there to Aberdeen itself.
 The Marquis — being informed shortly after his arrival in Aberdeen that a meeting of Covenanters was to be held in Turriff on the fourteenth of February — resolved to disperse them, by occupying the town with 2000 men.
-The incident was known as the "Raid of Turriff" and was followed a few days later by a minor engagement known as the "Trot of Turriff".
+The incident was known as the "Raid of Turriff" and was followed a few days later by a minor engagement at nearby Towie Barclay Castle known as the "Trot of Turriff".

 By 1796, said historian Charles McKean, "the character of the town was set".
 "There were over double the number of ale and whisky houses than there were butchers," he added.

 Turriff prospered in the Victorian era through agriculture, as evidenced by its solid red sandstone suburbs, and became known for its role as the centre of feeing for Buchan farm labourers.

 More recently, the 1913 Turra Coo incident in the parish was the result of a local refusal to pay National Insurance when this was introduced by Lloyd George's government.
 Sheriff's officers seized a cow from a local farmer who refused to pay National Insurance contributions for his workers.
 The officers had difficulty selling the cow, as locals were sympathetic toward the farmer.
 Eventually they brought in an outside auctioneer, but the auction was disrupted by protesters and the cow escaped.
 A statue of the "coo" was erected in 2010 in the town centre at the junction of High Street and Main Street and has become a popular emblem for the town.